 No process is perfect - technology, expectations, populations, and strategies are constantly changing.
 NFRMPO staff must evaluate the public involvement process on a consistent basis to ensure community engagement is working to the best of its ability.
-This should be both an internal and external effort.
-With each plan, NFRMPO staff should define its expectation for success; at the adoption of the Plan, NFRMPO staff should be both an internal and external effort.
-With each plan were not met.
+This will be both an internal and external effort.
+With each plan, NFRMPO staff will define its expectation for success; at the adoption of the Plan, NFRMPO staff will evaluate how the expectations were met or not met.

-The NFRMPO should perform an extensive analysis of the public outreach process every two years.
-The analysis should consider the following questions and processes, and the results of this analysis should be reported out to both TAC and Planning Council.
-Based on discussions at these two meetings, NFRMPO staff should consider amending the PIP.
+The NFRMPO will perform an extensive analysis of the public outreach process every two years.
+The analysis will consider the following questions and processes, and the results of this analysis will be reported out to both TAC and Planning Council.
+Based on discussions at these two meetings, NFRMPO staff will consider amending the PIP.